Bercraft/dbr-e621-lists-archive/README.md

 Note on the DBRE6 merged list:
 In e621, e.g. the tag long_hair is aliased to very_long_hair, while on Danbooru, they are separate tags.
 This may cause suggestions to show both long_hair and very_long_hair when using very_long_hair and merged list.
 This shouldn't really cause any issues but it could be a tiny bit confusing or annoying if this somehow bother you.

-old description
-Repo to be used as submodule so a basic git clone on the processor script repo does not clone the tag lists with it (still possibly experimental, im still testing around)